Stroke Risk and Treatment Disparities in Minorities

-One of the most standard and effective treatments is tPA, or tissue plasminogen activator.
+One of the most standard and effective treatments for stroke is a tissue plasminogen activator (tPA).
 It is commonly called a clot buster and used for ischemic strokes which — caused by a clot — make up the majority of strokes.

 If you’re having an ischemic stroke, it’s crucial that you get to a hospital fast, within about 4.5 hours, ideally within two hours, so you can be treated with a clot-busting medicine.
 But treatment times for tPA lag for certain minorities.
 A 2016 study showed that with all things being equal for being a good candidate for tPA, you are more likely to actually get it if you are a white male.